 Beyond the basic security protocols such as two-factor authentication, limiting data access, and regularly changing passwords, what should you look for in an HR tech vendor to ensure they’re doing everything possible to curb security issues?
 And more importantly, obtain some level of comfort that these commitments can be verified?

 This is where a SOC 2 accreditation comes into play.
 For simplicity, we’ll refer to this as “SOC 2 Compliance.”
-This accreditation offers more peace of mind that your sensitive data is safe and sound with your vendor.
+Visier, for example, has this accreditation, which offers more peace of mind that we keep your sensitive data safe and sound.

 What is SOC 2 Compliance?